AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 ## My Future Plans For Automation

-At the moment I use M1 Finance for my automated investments and use Fidelity for my more speculative gambelin... \*cough\* \*cough\* I mean investments which are purchased manually then I use a DRIP.
+At the moment I use M1 Finance for my automated investments and use Fidelity for my more speculative gambelin... \*cough\* \*cough\* I mean investments that are purchased manually then I use a DRIP.

 I am possibly leaving Fidelity in the near future for something else.
-Not sure yet, because I can’t really contribute more to my 401k and my job dictates what I can and cannot invest in there.
+Not sure yet, because I can’t contribute more to my 401k and my job dictates what I can and cannot invest in there.

 Then my Roth IRA is in M1 Finance which I am quite happy with currently.